Web3NL/motoko-book/src/advanced-concepts/system-apis/message-inspection.md

 Inside `inspect` we first check whether the `caller` field of `args`, which is a `Principal`, is equal to the anonymous principal.
 If so, then `inspect` returns `false` and the call is _rejected_.
 Anonymous principals can't call any functions of this [actor](/internet-computer-programming-concepts/actors.html).

-Another check is performed on the size of the `arg` field value of our `args` object.
+Another check is performed on the size of the `arg` field value of our `args` record.
 If the _binary message argument_ is larger than `1024` bytes, then the call is _rejected_ by returning `false` once more.

 Our `inspect` implementation ends with a switch expression that checks every case of the `msg` variant inside `args`.